RuthiCohen/personalized_xai_aglorithm/README.md

 > **Note:** The required DCNet model files have already been included in this repository.
 > There is **no need to download them again** from the original source.
+> We run this code to create images of 640x640.

 ### 📥 Dataset
 The model is trained and evaluated on the **RAVEN-10k** dataset, which can be downloaded from: